dykesb/sta-340/activities-r/activity02-how-moral-R-we/activity02-how-moral-R-we.md

 include the chi-square test results, but should discuss them.
 This will be uploaded to your Teams Google Site.
 I expect about one page.

-**Note**: I only expect you to make use of the Form and Moral variables.
+**Note**: We did the above steps using `Wallet` and `Moral`, but I expect you to make use of the variables `Form` and `Moral`.
 You might be interested in how this particular class responded to these survey questions, but I expect you to analyze all of the data, lumping all the classes together.

 2. Summarize the survey results using the most appropriate descriptive statistics.
 Discuss this in context relative to your answer for \#1.